 SHIPS ON SCENE (by name, home port, flag and call sign), especially if the polluter cannot be identified and the spill is considered to be of recent origin.
-50. ACTION TAKEN Any action taken for the disposal of the pollution.
-51. PHOTOGRAPHS TAKEN Indicates if photographs or samples from the pollution have been taken.
+ACTION TAKEN 51.
+PHOTOGRAPHS TAKEN Indicates if photographs or samples from the pollution have been taken.
 Contact details of the sampling authority should be given.
 52. NAMES OF OTHER STATES AND ORGANIZATIONS INFORMED 53.
 REPORT ON OILED WILDLIFE date and time of the report amount and state of oiled wildlife oiled species position of observation and if at sea and/or on the shore source of pollution (if possible).
-54. ACTION TAKEN ON OILED WILDLIFE Any action taken for collection and/or treatment of oiled wildlife.
-55. FORECAST OILING OF WILDLIFE Forecast should be given of estimated time of the pollution 56.
-EVIDENCE TAKEN FROM OILED WILDLIFE Have samples of e.g. oiled feathers been taken?
+54. ACTION TAKEN ON OILED WILDLIFE Any action taken for collection and/or treatment of oiled 55.
+FORECAST OILING OF WILDLIFE Forecast should be given of estimated time of the pollution arriving in wildlife sensitive area(s).
+56. EVIDENCE TAKEN FROM OILED WILDLIFE Have samples of e.g. oiled feathers been taken?
 57. - 59.
-SPARE FOR ANY OTHER RELEVANT INFORMATION · 60.
-ACKNOWLEDGE 80.
-DATE AND TIME Number 80 is related to the situation described next if it varies from figures 1 and/or 40.
-81. REQUEST FOR ASSISTANCE Type and amount of assistance required in form of: - specified equipment - specified equipment with trained personnel - complete Strike Teams personnel with special expertise with indication of requested country.
+SPARE FOR ANY OTHER RELEVANT INFORMATION results of sample photographic analysisresults of inspections by surveyorsstatements of ship's personnel.
+60. ACKNOWLEDGE When this figure is used, the POLREP should be acknowledged as soon as possible by the Competent National Authority.
+80. DATE AND TIME 81.
+REQUEST FOR ASSISTANCE Type and amount of assistance required in form of: - specified equipment - specified equipment with trained personnel - complete Strike Teams personnel with special expertise with indication of requested country.
 82. COST Information on cost of requested assistance to the requesting country.
 83. PRE-ARRANGEMENTS FOR THE DELIVERY OF ASSISTANCE Information concerning customs clearance, access to territorial waters etc. in the requesting country.
 84. WHERE ASSISTANCE SHOULD BE RENDERED TO AND HOW Information concerning the delivery of assistance, for instance: rendezvous at sea with information of frequencies to be used call sign and name of the Supreme On-Scene Commander of the requesting country or land-based authorities with telephone number, e-mail address and contact persons.
 85. NAMES OF OTHER STATES AND ORGANIZATIONS Only to be filled in if not covered by figure 81, e.g. if further assistance is later needed by other Contracting Parties.
 86. CHANGE OF COMMAND The Contracting Party that has exercised the supreme command of the operation may request the other Party to take over the supreme command, if a substantial part or serious threat of an oil pollution moves/has moved into the zone of the other Contracting Party.
 87. EXCHANGE OF INFORMATION When a mutual agreement has been reached between two Parties on a change of supreme command, the Party transferring the supreme command should give a report on all relevant information pertaining to the operation to the Party taking over the command.
-88. REQUEST FOR WILDLIFE RESPONSE ASSISTANCE Type and amount of assistance required, for instance: - specific equipment - trained personnel - complete Strike Teams - use of a rehabilitation centre abroad.
-89. PRE-ARRANGEMENT FOR WILDLIFE RESPONSE ASSISTANCE Custom clearance if animals need to be transported abroad.
-Custom clearance of mobilized equipment and units.
+88. REQUEST FOR WILDLIFE RESPONSE ASSISTANCE trained personnelcomplete Strike Teamsuse of a rehabilitation centre abroad.
+89. PRE-ARRANGEMENT FOR WILDLIFE RESPONSE ASSISTANCE